matthew-tfs/mjcb.io/content/blog/00011-openssh-client-and-openssh-server-on-windows.md

 ## Change the Default Shell ##

-By default when you login to a Windows installation with SSH, it defaults to the regular Command Prompt (cmd.exe).
+By default, when you login to a Windows installation with SSH, it defaults to the regular Command Prompt (cmd.exe).
 I prefer PowerShell for everyday usage, and it is easy to switch to PowerShell once you login, but you can change the default shell to save yourself some time if you are going to be using this feature often.

 This is done through the Registry Editor, which will run with Administrator privileges.
 You need to navigate to the following key: